Ji-Hwan Bae Preview, Player Props: Pirates vs. Nationals

-Ji-Hwan Bae -- with a slugging percentage of .390 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates against the Washington Nationals, with Patrick Corbin on the mound, on September 11 at 6:35 PM ET.
+On Tuesday, Ji-Hwan Bae (on the back of going 1-for-4 with a double and an RBI) and the Pittsburgh Pirates face the Washington Nationals, whose starting pitcher will be Joan Adon.
+First pitch is at 6:35 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Braves.
+In his most recent game he had a one-hit performance (1-for-4) against the Nationals.

 Ji-Hwan Bae Game Info & Props vs. the Nationals